Proposed 2025 Health Care Provider (HCP) Fee Schedule & Billing Instructions

 Either party may petition a workers' compensation judge for the worker to be examined by an independent physician(s) who has not previously treated the worker.
 IMEs can also occur by agreement of the parties.
 The judge then considers the opinion of that examination in determining the case.
 IME providers in New Mexico must be licensed health care providers in good standing and must use the most recent American Medical Association's (AMA) Guide (the Guides) to the Evaluation of Permanent Impairment.

-IME providers used by a judge must be on the WCA IME provider list, which is approved by the IME Provider Selection Committee.
+IME providers used by a judge must be on the WCA IME provider list, which is approved by the IME Provider Selection Committee and reviewed/revised annually, with the review period open from March 1 through May 31.
 The committee members represent both labor and industry and are appointed by the WCA Advisory Council.

 Find the current list of IME providers.